What To Do When You're No Longer Attracted To Your Partner, According To A Relationship Expert

 In my situation, I was still in love with my partner, but I just didn't want to be sexually intimate with him.
 Again, this was an extremely confusing thing for me, because it was something I'd had never encountered before in any other relationship.
 I was unsure if the love I felt was one of romantic nature or one of platonic nature.
 And if it was the latter, what did that say about our relationship?
 Needless to say, I spent A LOT of time thinking about these things.

-"To come to the point of disliking your partner enough to no longer be attracted to them means that something is seriously wrong," says Winter.
+"To come to the point of disliking your partner enough to no longer be attracted to them means that something is seriously wrong," Winter says.
 "Perhaps you’ve fallen out of love with them.
 Or, the ongoing anger and resentment you feel have destroyed any desire you may have once had.
 You owe it to yourself to discover the answers."

 4. Examine What It Means To End The Relationship Over This